Take part in the Big Butterfly Count 2019

 In Britain, we have 59 native butterfly species, two of which migrate to us from Europe every year; the Painted Lady and the Clouded Yellow.
 They are an essential part of our wildlife heritage and are studied and observed by the Butterfly Conservation, which is the world’s largest research institute for butterflies and moths and has over 30 nature reserves across the country.

-Not only do butterflies and moths look beautiful, we also need them because of the vital part they play in our ecosystem, pollinating our plants and providing a source of food for birds and bats.
+Not only do butterflies and moths look beautiful, but we also need them because of the vital part they play in our ecosystem, pollinating our plants and providing a source of food for birds and bats.
 Some butterflies can even act as little helpers to gardeners by assisting with pest control, for example, the Harvester Butterfly eats aphids while in caterpillar form.
 While their pollination to plant reproduction ratios may not be in the same league as honey bees, they do carry pollen across further distances and there are several plant species, like milkweed and other wildflowers, which depend on butterflies to pollinate.

 Why count butterflies?